TwicPics/components-demo-react/README.md

 ### Configuring `@twicpics/components`

-TwicPics components for `React.js` comes as an `ES module`.

-An example of configuration is already set within `index.js` file.
+An example of configuration is set within `index.jsx` file.

 All you have to do is set your configuration options to the desired values ([see documentation](https://github.com/TwicPics/components/blob/main/documentation/react.md#setup-options)).